Evidence Tools

 - Designated Clinics/Extended Hours: Increase access and visibility to clinics that offer extended hours of service within close proximity to MCH populations.

-- Engagement of Other MCH Programs to Disseminate Information and Make Referrals for Well-Woman Visit: Provide education on the importance of the Well-Woman Visit to other MCH programs such as WIC, Healthy Start, MIECHV and other home visiting programs; encourage these programs to make referrals for visits.
+- Engagement of Other MCH Programs to Disseminate Information and Make Referrals for Well-Woman Visit: Provide education on the importance of the well-woman visit to other MCH programs such as WIC, Healthy Start, MIECHV and other home visiting programs; encourage these programs to make referrals for visits.

 - Nurse-Led Multicomponent Interventions: Support multicomponent interventions led by nurse practitioners to improve access to preventive services for women in health care settings.